-There are those who make beer, those that drink it, and there are others who pay homage to it.
+There are those who make beer, those who drink it, and others who pay homage to it.
 Beer blogs, shows and tours are all the rage.
 What started as an accidental concoction grew into a money-making industry.
 One that I am enthusiastically a part of.

-My friend Angela and her husband Aaron love beer so much, they created a show about people across Canada that “pour their heart and soul into crafting tasty beer.”
-The show, Crafted in Canada, is about Angela visiting a different brewery in each episode.
+My friend Angela and her husband Aaron love beer so much that they created a show about people across Canada that “pour their heart and soul into crafting tasty beer.”
+Crafted in Canada, the show is about Angela visiting a different brewery in each episode.
 The history of beer, one brewery at a time.
 It makes me thirsty just watching it.

-I am quite fascinated by the history of beer.
+I am pretty fascinated by the history of beer.
 Not only is it fascinating, it still influences our world.
 I don’t think those who created this yummy brew would have expected it to become such a significant influence on the world.